-We have created suspicious activity indicators to help you identify potential money laundering, terrorism financing and other serious criminal activities.
-These indicators can inform your transaction monitoring alerts that trigger further review.
+We’ve created suspicious activity indicators for bullion dealers to help you identify potential money laundering, terrorism financing, proliferation financing and other serious criminal activities.

 On this page